alangibson27/plus-f/site/content/emulator.md

 ### File menu

 * Open: Open a TAP, TZX or Z80 file.

     Z80 files will start automatically.
 To load from a TAP or TZX file, type LOAD "" (key J then symbol shift+P twice) in Spectrum BASIC, and then choose Play from the Tape menu.

 * Quit: Quit the Emulator.

 ### Computer menu

 * Reset: Reset the Emulator (just like pulling the plug out and putting it back in again).
+* Smooth Display Rendering: Choose this to give slightly smoother pixels when you enlarge the window.
 * Host Joystick: Select this option to emulate either a Kempston or Sinclair joystick through the keyboard.
 Controls are not redefinable and are fixed to the conventional ones below:
     * Q: Up
     * A: Down